aurabindo/muco/README.md

 # Why?

-Because I prefer to keep lossless formats of all audio in my laptop, which has the central library.
+Because I prefer to keep lossless formats of all audio in my laptop, which is the main library.
 My other players do not support flac sadly.
-Dear Honda, please add FLAC support to your car audio.
-I did not want to manually convert them and copy around.
-But this just happened to be a reason to learn some Rust.
+I did not want to manually convert them and copy around, and I like Rust, so here we are.

-So, the real reason, is to learn Rust! :D But I must admit, the code in the current state, sucks.
-Suggestions to improve are more than welcome!

 # Usage

-There are lots of unpolished areas, which I intent to improve.
-As of now, the You first need to navigate to the original source of your music, called library and initialize muco there.
+You can have multiple libraries on a system.
+You can add one like so:

 ```
-muco library init
+muco library add -n library_name -l /path/to/library
 ```

-Now time to tell where muco will find your devices:
+Now time to tell where muco will find your devices.
+You can only specify one supported format as of now:
 ```
-muco device add --name Sasi --format mp3 flac --location /run/media/aj/AURA
+muco device add --name Sasi --format mp3 --location /run/media/aj/AURA
 ```

 * `name` is what you will call the device in muco
 * `format` can be a list of supported formats.
-Currently mp3, flac, wma, aac are supported
+Currently mp3 and flac transcoding are supported.
 * `location` is the path where it will be mounted on your system.

 You can add any number of device like this.

 Now all you need to do, is:
 ```
-muco device sync
+muco sync
 ```

 # Todo

 At the moment this works only on Linux based OS.
-I have no intention of addding windows support.
+I have no intention of addding windows support, nor will I take patches for windows support.
+Stay away crapposoft!
-However, if you can, please do so and send a patch or a pull request.

-Other features to be added:

-* Caching for audio trascoding
-* Add logging framework instead of println! for debugging